presidioforts/scratchfiles/proposal.md

 **3.2 Infrastructure Migrations**
 - **TKGI to OpenShift:**
-  Led by the SME/Infrastructure team, ensuring platform maturity, reduced downtime, and operational resiliency without additional resource needs.
+  Led by the SME/Infrastructure team without additional resource needs.